JamesLinus/thesmiths.github.io/_posts/2015-06-22-performance_vs_modularity.markdown

 ### Bilan
-Those benchmarks (what a huge word for some measures of time) comfort us in the idea that the readability and the high level of maintainability bring by a modular conception does not impact the performance that much.
-For an requiring about 50 differents widgets, the overall cost bring by those calls is less than `50ms` and could be easily done on start-up.
+Those benchmarks (what a huge word for some measures of time) comfort us in the idea that the readability and the high level of maintainability bring by a modular conception do not impact the performance that much.
+When requiring about 50 differents widgets, the overall cost bring by those calls is less than `50ms` and could be easily done on start-up.
 Component-driven development for mobile application sounds even more promising.